Sneha-github01/vyakhya_ai-main/README.md

 ---

 ## 🚀 About Me

-Hi, I'm **Suraj Yadav** 👋, a passionate **Flutter Developer** committed to building impactful applications.
-Vyakhya AI is one of my significant projects, combining innovation and technology to enhance global communication.
+ Vyakhya AI 2.0 is one of my significant projects, combining innovation and technology to enhance global communication.

 ---